You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 Plants inside Mawphlang Sacred Forest

-If you feel hungry, there are small food stalls located next to the road where you can bring your tiffin or have lunch.
+If you feel hungry, there are small food stalls located next to the road where you can get your tiffin or have lunch.
 The list of food option is limited:

 • Rice with chicken or egg